kjolley/BIGSdb_documentation/data_query.rst

 Bookmarking an isolate query
 ============================
-Once you have made an isolate database query, you can bookmark the it so that it can be repeated in the future.
+Once you have made an isolate database query, you can bookmark it so that it can be repeated in the future.
 You need to have an account and be logged in to the database to be able to bookmark.